calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     - we move to nodes that have no outgoing dependency relationship to nodes that have not been processed yet.

-After this we can considere the service to be in the new desiredruntime state, and the "old" representation graph can be discared and the "new" representation graph becomes the current representation graph of the service.
+After this we can consider the service to be in the new desired runtime state, and the "old" representation graph can be discarded and the "new" representation graph becomes the current representation graph of the service.

-Note that this graph traversal behaviour should be associated with the relevant interface types that are defined in a TOSCA profile, where it shuold be specified which relationship types form the dependcy relationioships, which opearation(s) are associated with the deletion, modification, and creation of the nodes and relationships when the representation graph changes.
+Note that this graph traversal behavior should be associated with the relevant interface types that are defined in a TOSCA profile, where it should be specified which relationship types form the dependency relationships, which operation(s) are associated with the deletion, modification, and creation of the nodes and relationships when the representation graph changes.

 -------